According to some historians, Adolf Hitler secretly fathered a son named Jean-Marie Loret with a French woman in 1917. But is it actually true?

 Lobjoie put her son up for adoption in the 1930s, and Jean-Marie Lobjoie became Jean-Marie Loret.

 In 1939, Loret went on to join the French army against the Germans in World War II.
 It wasn’t until she was on her deathbed that Charlotte Lobjoie finally reached out to her son to tell him the truth about herself and his birth father.

 Unwilling to accept his mother’s word as fact, Loret began to investigate his heritage.
 He employed scientists to help him and learned that both his blood type and handwriting matched that of Hitler’s.

 He also noticed an ominous resemblance to Hitler in photographs.

 Years later, German Army papers were discovered which showed that officers had brought envelopes of cash to Charlotte Lobjoie during World War II.
-These payments could further corroborate Lobjoie’s claims that Hitler had kept in touch with her.
+These payments could further corroborate Lobjoie’s claims that Loret was Hitler’s child and that he had kept in touch with her during the war.